German cruiser Emden: Construction – 1931

 Emden in port, showing the Iron Cross worn to honor her namesake.

 Emden was laid down at the Reichsmarinewerft shipyard in Wilhelmshaven on 8 December 1921.
 Political instability and Germany's financial weakness in the early 1920s delayed construction of the ship, and she was launched on 7 January 1925.
 Admiral Hans Zenker gave a speech at her launching, and the ship was christened by the widow of Karl von Müller, who had commanded the original during World War I. The new cruiser was commissioned into the fleet nine months later, on 15 October 1925.
 Intended for use as a training ship for naval cadets, Emden was assigned to the Marinestation der Nordsee (North Sea Naval Station); she began sea trials after entering service, and these were interrupted with alterations in the Reichsmarinewerft that included a reconstruction of the battle mast.
 After these were completed in 1926, she conducted individual training and made numerous visits to foreign ports in northern European waters.
-In August and September 1926, she took part in annual fleet maneuvers, and in October she returned to the shipyard again to have her aft funnel increased in height to match the forward one.
+In August and September 1926, she took part in annual fleet manoeuvres, and in October she returned to the shipyard again to have her aft funnel increased in height to match the forward one.
 Emden was at that time allocated to the Training Inspectorate of the Navy.

 Emden embarked on her first long-range training cruise on 14 November 1926 from Wilhelmshaven.
 The ship traveled to south around Africa and across the Indian Ocean, where she stopped in the Cocos Islands, where the wreck of the original Emden was still present.
 The crew held a memorial service there on 15 March 1927 before continuing on to East Asian waters.
 She visited ports in Japan before crossing the northern Pacific Ocean to Alaska and then steamed down the western coast of North America, calling in various harbors along the way.
 Emden continued south through Central and South American waters, crossing into the Atlantic Ocean and turning north; the ship was in Rio de Janeiro, Brazil on 25 December.
 She returned to Germany by way of the Azores and Vilagarcía, Spain, arriving in Wilhelmhaven on 14 March 1928.

 The ship spent much of the rest of the year preparing for the next major cruise, which began on 5 December.
 By this time, the ship had come under the command of Korvettenkapitän (Corvette Captain) Lothar von Arnauld de la Perière, who had come aboard in September.
 The ship steamed down to the Mediterranean Sea and stopped in Istanbul, Turkey, before traveling south through the Suez Canal, across the Indian Ocean to the Dutch East Indies, and then to Australia.
 Emden then crossed the Pacific to Hawaii before proceeding to the west coast of the United States.
 She then steamed south to the Panama Canal, which she transited to the Caribbean Sea.
 The ship then crossed to Las Palmas in the Canary Islands before returning to Wilhelmshaven, which she reached on 13 December 1929.